Randolph Road Line: Better Bus Redesign

 During WMATA's proposed 2025 changes, WMATA made further changes to the proposed Routes M42, M44, M4X, and M56.
 Route M4X was dropped from the proposals in favor of Ride On's Flash BRT proposed Randolph Road BRT line.
 Route M56 was also dropped from the proposals in favor of new Routes M42 and M44.
-Both the previosly proposed routes M42 and M44 would be combined into one route and named Route M42 and operate on the same routing of the former C8 between North Bethesda station and Randolph Road & New Hampshire Avenue, but would then operate along New Hampshire Avenue, then turn onto Lockwood Drive and operate via Stewart Lane, Old Columbia Pike, Tech Road, before operating on the proposed M44 routing between Broadbirch Drive and College Park–University of Maryland station.
+Both the previously proposed routes M42 and M44 would be combined into one route and named Route M42 and operate on the same routing of the former C8 between North Bethesda station and Randolph Road & New Hampshire Avenue, but would then operate along New Hampshire Avenue, then turn onto Lockwood Drive and operate via Stewart Lane, Old Columbia Pike, Tech Road, before operating on the proposed M44 routing between Broadbirch Drive and College Park–University of Maryland station.
 The proposed route would operate its full route daily.

 The new proposed M44 was to operate alongside the M42 and operate between North Bethesda station and the intersection of Randolph Road & New Hampshire Avenue, then would continue along the original proposed M42, remaining straight along Randolph Road and serving Tech Road Park & Ride, then operate along Broadbirch Drive and Cherry Hill Road.
 Then the route would turn onto Powder Mill Road and operate to Calverton, then operate on the former Route 86 portion between Calverton and Hyattsville Crossing station via Powder Mill Road, Rhode Island Avenue, Baltimore Avenue, and East-West Highway before serving Hyattsville Crossing station while skipping College Park–University of Maryland station.
 The proposed route would operate its full route Monday through Saturday with Sunday service only operating between White Oak Medical Center and Hyattsville Crossing station.

 On November 21, 2024, WMATA approved its Better Bus Redesign Network.

 Beginning on June 29, 2025, Route C8 was modified and partially combined with Routes 83 and 86 and renamed into Routes M42 and M44.
 Both routes would operate along the same routing that the former C8 did between North Bethesda station and New Hampshire Avenue, but both would deviate from each other in White Oak.

 Route M42 would remain along New Hampshire Avenue, then operate via Lockwood Drive and Columbia Pike, then turn on Broadbirch Drive, then Cherry Hill Road.
 The line would continue down and operate along the former Route 83 routing between Cherry Hill Park and College Park–University of Maryland station.

 Route M44 would continue along Randolph Road and meet the M42 on Broadbirch Drive before serving White Oak Medical Center.
 Then the M44 operates along Cherry Hill Road before turning onto Powder Mill Road, and operating along the former Route 86 routing between Calverton and Hyattsville Crossing station, skipping College Park station in the process.
 Service would operate its full route daily instead of short turning in White Oak on Sundays.